Out-of-control wildfires in British Columbia lead to evacuation orders, warnings and smoky skies

-As smoky skies fill much of BC’s Lower Mainland and the Fraser Valley, 191 wildfires continue to burn across the province, resulting in hundreds of evacuation warnings as well as evacuation orders in the Peace Region.
+As smoky skies fill much of BC’s Lower Mainland and the Fraser Valley, 191 wildfires continue to rage across the province, leaving hundreds on evacuation alerts and evacuation orders in the Peace Region.

 Currently, five active wildfires are considered prominent: the Flood Falls Trail and Heather Lake wildfires at the Coastal Fire Center; the Fry Creek Wildfire at the Southeast Fire Center; and wildfires at Battleship Mountain and Burhole Lake at Prince George’s Fire Center.